BrownKnight/temperature-mapreduce/README.md

 To run locally for testing purposes, you can use the `run-with-pipe.sh` script, which will process the dataset using a single mapper and reducer on your local machine.
 Output will be saved to `output/result.csv`.

+If desired, you may use the `run.sh` script locally if you have the gcloud command-line utility installed locally, pointing to your gcloud account

 If you have hadoop installed locally, you can use the `run-with-hadoop-streaming.sh` script to process your dataset with multiple mappers/reducers in the same way that running it on Google's Cloud infrastructure would.
 Output will be saved to the `./output/` directory.
 You may need to set the `HADOOP_HOME` environment variable to the